 This hut is on the southern and alternate corridor to the Jugungal Wilderness Area, from the Munyang to Whites River road.
 This corridor eventually leads to Kidmans and the Alpine Hut site.
 Built by KHA 1990, destroyed in the January 2003 fires.

-This hut was burnt down in the January 2003 fires, but is survived by it neighbour, Kidmans hut just up the valley.
+This hut was burnt in the January 2003 fires, but is survived by it neighbour - Kidmans Hut - just up the valley.

-The history of Burrungubugge was very interesting, as it is unique in KNP history, being the only approved "replacement hut" in the Park op to 1990.
+The history of Burrungubugge is unique in KNP history, being the only approved "replacement hut" in the Park up to 1990.

-It replaced nearby Constances Hut (#2418 at 341863), with the intention of lessening the visitor load on the Whites Corridor.
+It replaced nearby Constances Hut, with the intention of lessening the visitor load on the Whites Corridor.